Coastal pilot fatigue management

-The FRMP details the minimum mandatory rest breaks between pilotage tasks and minimum leave requirements, among other things.
+Amongst other measures, the FRMP details the minimum mandatory rest breaks between pilotage tasks and minimum leave requirements.

-Pilotage Providers may develop and use an alternate fatigue risk management plan, subject to AMSA’s approval.
+Pilotage providers may develop and use an alternate fatigue risk management plan, subject to our approval.

-AMSA also requires pilotage providers (and by extension, the coastal pilots they engage) to operate under an approved Safety Management System (SMS).
+We also require pilotage providers (and by extension, the coastal pilots they engage) to operate under an approved safety management system (SMS).

-Pilotage providers’ SMS are subject to compliance audits by AMSA in accordance with Marine Order 54 (Coastal Pilotage).
+Pilotage provider's SMS are subject to compliance audits by us in accordance with Marine Order 54 (Coastal pilotage).

-- Report 2: The work practices of marine pilots: a review [ PDF: 352Kb]
+- The work practices of marine pilots: a review

-- Report 3: An analysis of the work schedules of Great Barrier Reef Pilots [ PDF: 730Kb]
+- An analysis of the work schedules of Great Barrier Reef Pilots

-- Report 4: The impact of Great Barrier Reef Pilotage work on wives and families [ PDF: 730Kb]
+- The impact of Great Barrier Reef Pilotage work on wives and families

-- Report 5: A survey of the work and sleep patterns of Great Barrier Reef Pilots [ PDF: 628Kb]
+- A survey of the work and sleep patterns of Great Barrier Reef Pilots

-- Report 6: On tour analyses of the work and rest patterns of Great Barrier Reef Pilots: implications for fatigue management [ PDF: 911Kb]
+- On tour analyses of the work and rest patterns of Great Barrier Reef Pilots: implications for fatigue management